benavt/CASP16_TWO_STATE/README.md

 - Creates special T1214 Sigma score tables for Composite_Score_1-4
 - Saves detailed CSV outputs with dual-state scoring information
 - Handles GDT_TS, GlobalLDDT, TMscore, and Composite_Score_1-4 for T1214

+**Dual State Plot Methodology:**
+Dual state plots are similar to stacked bar plots, except that they use only a single model from each group and compare the best score to V1 (x-axis) vs V2 (y-axis).
+It is used in cases where predictors were only trying to model a single state V1, as in T1214.
+The dual state scatterplot allows for visualization of how a group's best scoring model (vs V1) scores vs the original state V2.

 **Targets and Score Types Processed:**
 - **T1214**: GDT_TS, GlobalLDDT, TMscore, Composite_Score_1, Composite_Score_2, Composite_Score_3, Composite_Score_4